Higher Incentive Levels, Low MSRP Cap, New Income-Limited Incentives

 This structure of an incentive plus a stimulus adder is not the most consumer-friendly formulation.
 This allows the incentive to revert to a lower level after this year without making a formal change to the program.
 It is administratively convenient, but it has the potential to be confusing.
 To the consumer, it will still be a change.
 We think the incentive should be the incentive and if it needs to be changed, it needs to be changed.

 The fuel cell incentive is there because the state is trying to be supportive of this industry.
-We are not sure if there will be a compelling and cost-effective case for hydrogen in light-duty vehicles.
-Be that as it may, our main issue with this is the way it has been used as a misleading headline.
-Perhaps that will change.
+We are not sure if there will be a compelling and cost-effective case for hydrogen in light-duty vehicles, especially green hydrogen.
+Be that as it may, our main issue with this is the way it has consistently been used as a misleading headline.
+It has now been made even more misleading.